tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab10/README.md

 Note: see the example project for build configuration.

 - Akka cluster: a group of Actor Systems (that live in independent JVM) communicating P2P to form a whole
-  - location transparency: no matter an actor is in the same node or not, its location is transparent
+  - **location transparency**: no matter whether an actor is in the same node or not, its location is transparent;
-  - no single point of failure
+  - no single point of failure;
-  - fault-tolerant
+  - fault-tolerant;
-  - can dynamically increase and decrease the number of nodes
+  - can dynamically increase and decrease the number of nodes.

 ![akka cluster](../../../../../../res/lab10/akka-cluster.png)